celo-org/docs/blog/28-02-2023-build-an-nft-gated-dapp-and-deploy-on-decentralized-hosting-service/build-an-nft-gated-dapp-and-deploy-on-decentralized-hosting-service.md

 We will build a decentralized application for swapping ERC20 tokens to $Celo.
 Detail can be found in the **[readme](https://github.com/bobeu/nft-gated-dapp-dexHosting/README.md)**.

 The dApp will be in two parts.
-The first part is the smart contract that houses the Dapp's logic while the other manages the user interface.
+The first part is the smart contract that houses Dapp's logic while the other manages the user interface.

 **Smart contracts**

-- Clone project or use it as a template, then clone to your machine.
+- Clone the project or use it as a template, then clone it to your computer.

 ```bash
 git clone https://github.com/bobeu/persistent-dapp-on-celo-using-wagmi.git